 At the sound of Frog Man’s voice, Brayden’s face brightened.
 He released his hold of Nessa’s leg and scampered to climb into Frog Man’s lap.
 Together, they wheeled away from the others to sneak in one last moment of man-to-man bonding time before being forced to endure a weeklong separation.

 Like two little ducks of a feather, Brayden and Frog Man had flocked together, best friends from the moment they met.
 Frog Man did most of the talking, but Brayden was an eager, thirsty listener.
 He loved all of Frog Man’s tall tales, watched in wide-eyed wonder while Frog Man acted them out.
 In return, Brayden saved most of his words for Frog Man’s ears.
-But even those whispered secrets were few and far between, leaving Kylie to wonder if he would ever find his voice again.
+Even those whispered secrets were few and far between, leaving Kylie to wonder if he would ever find his voice again.

 “When will you be home?”
 David asked again, for the twentieth time.